Controlling UC Costs for Contributory Employers

 The statements in this document are a paraphrase of the applicable law and are not legally binding.
 The reader is cautioned to obtain the advice and guidance of a professional familiar with the Pennsylvania Unemployment Compensation Law.

-INITIAL ACTIONS TO PAY THE LOWEST POSSIBLE UC TAX
+INITIAL ACTIONS THAT IMPACT UC TAX LIABILITY

-TIMELY COMPLIANCE TO REDUCE COSTS
+FILE AND PAY TIMELY AND ACCURATELY TO REDUCE COSTS

 Tax Liabilities Payments

 Penalties and Interest